animist-io/whale-island/README.md

         signedBeacon.s = s;
     }

-    // Method which verifies that the beacon signal heard by the client is
+    // Method client will invoke which verifies that the beacon signal they heard is
     // identical to the one signed by the node.
-Param 'received' is a string with form:
-    // <uuid>:<major>:<minor> encoding the values the client heard when it captured
+    // @param {String}  received  has form <uuid>:<major>:<minor>, encodes the transmitted beacon values.
-    // the beacon signal.
-Param 'signingNode' is the address of the node the contract asked to
-    // fire the beacon.
-    function receivedMatchesSigned( string received, address signingNode ) constant returns (bool result){
+    // @param {Address} signingNode' address of the node the contract asked to fire the beacon. function receivedMatchesSigned( string received, address signingNode ) constant returns (bool result){

         var receivedHash = sha3(received);